chenjiayao/my-stroy/docs/posts/english-reading-1.md

 But though warmer words  have been exchanged, other challenges have intensified.

-Last month, Australia accused a Chinese fighter jet of carrying out a dangerous manoeuvre near ont of its aircraft over the South China Sea.
+Last month, Australia accused a Chinese fighter jet of carrying out a dangerous manoeuvre near one of its aircraft over the South China Sea.

 And shortly afterwards, an Australian warship charting a course through the same international waters - which are claimed by China as its territory - was stalked by a unclear-powered submarine, a warship and multiple aircraft, the Australian Broadcasting Corporation reported.